 The solar filter material is a flexible Mylar like material that reduces the solar brightness and rejects damaging ultraviolet radiation.
 Search for Solar Skreen or Baader Astro Solar Safety Film.
 Some of these films have photographic versions - only use films made for visual use.
 The piece we show is being reused from another project.
 In 2013, an approximately 1 square foot piece of this material will cost about $40 USD.

 The ring on the left is the main ring - it is made from ½-inch plywood and will be painted yellow.
 The outer diameter is sized to be slightly lager than our outside tube diameter.
 The inside diameter is slightly larger than our primary mirror diameter (6-3/8 inches for a 6 inch mirror).

 The ring on the right is the clamp and centering ring.
 It is made from ¼-inch plywood and will be painted black.
-Its outside diameter is just slightly smaller than our tube inside diameter, so that it can fit inside the tube and keep the filtered centered.
+Its outside diameter is just slightly smaller than our tube inside diameter, so that it can fit inside the tube and keep the filter centered.
 The inside diameter is the same as the other ring.

 The clamp ring is attached to the main ring with eight #6x½ wood screws (see photo 3).
 Do not worry about small wrinkles or ripples in the film when you clamp it - these will not affect the image.
 We clamped the film, and then used a sharp knife run around the outside of the clamp ring to trim off the excess.

 It would be dangerous to have your filter fall off when observing, so make sue it is firmly attached to your telescope.
 We used two electrical lugs slipped under two tube ring bolts and bent up slightly to provide a hook-on point for the mini-bungee cords (see photo 1).
 Plastic cable clamps hold the bungees to the filter main ring.
 Both the lugs and cable clamps can be found at electrical parts stores, home centers or hardware stores.